 Toss them in leafy green salads, pasta salads, potato salads, chicken salads, tuna salads, egg salads; add them to sandwiches, salsas, egg bakes, tacos, burritos, quesadillas, on pizza and flatbreads; serve them with cheese and charcuterie boards, etc. Or just pop them in your mouth straight from the jar!

-How Long Do Pickled Banana Peppers Last?
+How Long Do Pickled Banana Peppers Keep?

 It depends on their storage conditions but to maximize storage time keep them in a tightly sealed jar in the refrigerator.
 Under those conditions they will last MANY months.

-How to Make Pickled Banana Peppers
+Pickled Banana Peppers Recipe

 For pickled banana peppers I like to keep the spices to a minimum.
 Unlike my homemade Pickle Relish, Sweet Pickle Relish and Corn Relish which I like to pack full of flavor, I like to keep the flavor profile of my pickled banana peppers clean and simple.
 That way the fabulous flavor of the peppers is supported and enhanced rather than drowned out.